 Your Men’s Shed must be a safe place for your members and visitors.
 This means making plans about how you will manage any risks in your Men’s Shed.

-Try to get some friendly professional advice.
 Some sheds have had advice from local Technical Colleges, retired Firefighters, retired Project Managers and Local Authority Officers.

 Click on the blue words below to be taken to some very informative information.

 The Health and Safety Executive produce very helpful advice.
 They also provide example risk assessments, which can give you a good starting point.
 This is a very good link to a Health and Safety Toolbox.

 Part of your Shed ‘paid’ Membership benefit if you use our insurance partner Greenwood Moreland Insurance Brokers are some Risk Assessment documents also to help you.
 Be sure to ask for them when your quote is finalised.